Midwest Taijiquan Open Peaceful Challenge

 FAQ

-Are other internal styles such as xingyiquan or baguaquan eligible to enter?
+Are other internal styles such as xingyiquan, baguaquan or other styles eligible to enter?

-This tournament is limited to taijquan styles only.
+This tournament is limited to taij styles only.
 Including other styles may be considered for future tournaments.

 I don’t see my style/routine listed.
-What should I enter as?
+How should I enter?

 If you don’t see your style/routine listed, either: